ibm-cloud-docs/direct-link/faqs.md

 These two services are similar, relatively low-cost, latency tolerant, and rapid entry points to the benefits of IBM Cloud Direct Link.
 In a nutshell, Exchange uses data center providers and Connect uses Telco carriers.
 Here are some additional details:

 **Direct Link Exchange** is recommended for customers who prefer to use an exchange inside a data center.
-With an Exchange service, customers can enable multi-cloud connectivity to their co=location rapidly because the underlying circuits are provisioned already (these other cloud providers must already have a physical interconnection present within the facility).
+With an Exchange service, customers can enable multi-cloud connectivity to their colocation rapidly because the underlying circuits are provisioned already (these other cloud providers must already have a physical interconnection present within the facility).

-Direct Link Exchange can allow for a multi-cloud, shared use environment through a single cloud exchange port, created by an NNI connection at Layer 2 between IBM Cloud and the Cloud Exchange Service Provider.
+Direct Link Exchange can allow for a multi-cloud, shared-use environment through a single cloud exchange port, created by an NNI connection at Layer 2 between IBM Cloud and the Cloud Exchange Service Provider.
 Port speeds are available up to 5 Gb.

 **Direct Link Connect** is for customers who prefer to use their existing network between their own on-premises deployment and IBM Cloud.
 With a Direct Link Connect service, customers can use new and existing Telco networks (such as MPLS) to enable IBM Cloud rapidly, by using pre-provisioned underlying circuits.